Does Color Matter?

 The scientists argue that color can do whatever black and white can.
 Some even say white is the blending of all colors using the example of the rainbow.
 It is also believed neither white nor black is a color.
-Both are actually absence of color.
-The color of our skin can even affect our daily lives as seen in Ferguson, Missouri in the killing of Michael Brown.
+Both are actually the absence of color.
+The color of our skin can even affect our daily lives, as seen in Ferguson, Missouri, in Michael Brown’s killing.
 He will go down in history just like Martin Luther King, Jr., spurring uninvited protests across our Americas.
-Black-on-Black, Black-on-White or White-on-Black is very sad.
+Black-on-Black, Black-on-White, or White-on-Black is very sad.

 Back to my poem that begins:

 Can you imagine white pigeons cooing and cawing, hiding from white cats, hurling and twirling themselves into the air, all for naught?
 And I am thinking about white birds, looking for white worms crawling around in white grass.
 All their white bellies hungry – for the prey they cannot see to catch.
 In the matter of white rolling seas and a white sailboat in distress, how would it be saved?
 How would we be taught our ABCs with white chalk on a white chalkboard?
 Color does matter for humans.
 They can live without many things, but who can happily and safely live without nature’s colors of red, yellow, orange, blue, green, black, and brown?
 Chris Rock jests, “Yeah, I love being famous.
 It’s almost like being white, y’know?”